mgslack/CustomMessageBox/README.md

 show and work with programatically.
 Should use the stock MessageBox.Show(xxx) if need help context or other options or not going to use icon or care about sound.
-Includes at test application to try out different configurations to check out the MsgBox.Show call.
+Includes a test application to try out different configurations to check out the MsgBox.Show call.